caleb1711/blog-institue/README.md

 # Blogs Institute
+Blogs Institute is a full-featured blogging platform that empowers users to share their thoughts, ideas, and stories with the world.
+Whether you're an aspiring writer or a seasoned blogger, our platform provides the tools and features you need to create, manage, and engage with your blog content.

 - __Home Page__

   - User can see all of the blogs in home page after clicking on read more button user will go to the blog detail page .